tdg5/stats-learning-notes/chapter-07-moving-beyond-linearity.md

 ### Local Regression

-Local regression is an approach to fitting flexible non-linear functions which involves computing the fit at a target point $$ x_{0} $$ using only the nearby training observations.
+[Local regression][glossary-local-regression] is an approach to fitting flexible non-linear functions which involves computing the fit at a target point $$ x_{0}
+$$ using only the nearby training observations.

-Each new point from which a local regression fit is calculated requires fitting a new weighted lease squares regression model by minimizing the appropriate regression weighting function for a new set of weights.
+Each new point from which a local regression fit is calculated requires fitting a new weighted least squares regression model by minimizing the appropriate regression weighting function for a new set of weights.

 A general algorithm for local regression is